mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_asyncio.rst

    :linenos:
    :lines: 24-

-The function will be run by an instance of :code:`asyncio.Task`, which basically runs the function once.
-To emulate us waiting for something external without actually having to, we add a :code:`while True:` and return only with 10% chance.
-Instead of using a :code:`time.sleep()` we use :code:`await asyncio.sleep(0.1)`.
-The main difference is that :code:`time.sleep()` is synchronous (blocking), meaning that the interpreter will be locked here until it finishes.
-With :code:`await`, the interpreter is free to do other things and come back to this one later.
+We start by importing the :code:`async` method we defined in the other module

 .. literalinclude:: ../../../../preamble/python/minimalist_package/minimalist_package/minimalist_async/async_await_example.py
    :language: python
-   :lines: 34-47
+   :lines: 25
-   :emphasize-lines: 1,5,14

-The example is a bit on the fancy side to make it easier to read and mantain, but it could be even simpler.
+The function will be run by an instance of :code:`asyncio.Task`.
+When the task is created, it is equivalent to calling the function and it starts running concurrently to the script that created the task.
+The example is a bit on the fancy side to make it easier to read and mantain, but the concept is simple.
 When using the :code:`await` paradigm, focus on the following

 #.
-Make the function it should run, like our :code:`unlikely_to_return()` above.
+Make the function it should run, like our :code:`unlikely_to_return()`.
 #.
 Run all concurrent tasks and keep a reference to them as :code:`asyncio.Task`.
 #. :code:`await` on each :code:`asyncio.Task`, in the order in which you want those results.

 .. literalinclude:: ../../../../preamble/python/minimalist_package/minimalist_package/minimalist_async/async_await_example.py
    :language: python
-   :lines: 50-68
+   :lines: 28-47
    :emphasize-lines: 3,8,18

 Ok, enough with the explanation, let's go to the endorphin rush of actually running the program with